emaxerrno/career_ladders/README.md

 * Architecture Council - Large, cross functional team made up of members of SE, IT, Analytics, Data Services and TechOps that help organize company wide projects and iniatives.

 # Why Ugly Markdown?
 Markdown doesn't represent tables / matrices well.
 GFM only supports single line table cells, so they wouldn't work here.
-If you have some suggestions, please, open up an issue.
+If you have some suggestions, please, open up an issue or, better yet, submit a PR.

 # Feedback
 Feedback is welcome.
 Feel free to ping [Griffin Caprio](http://www.twitter.com/gcaprio) with questions or comments.